mattbierner/blotre-py/README.md

 })
 ```

-If the access_token expires while your client app is running and a refresh token is available, the client will silently attempt to exchange the refresh token and replay the request.
+If the access_token has expired when you make a request and a refresh token is available, the client will silently attempt to exchange the refresh token and replay the request.

 ## Disposable Command Line Apps
 [Disposable client apps][blotre-disposable] are good for prototyping and hacking together simple applications.
-You can create a disposable app manually using Blot're.py, but a helper for command line applications is also provided.
-This helper persists client data and prompts the user with instructions.
+You can create a disposable app manually using `blotre.create_disposable`, but a helper for command line applications is also provided.
+This helper persists client data and prompts the user with instructions on how to authorized the disposable app.

 Using it is simple: